 Financial Aid may not exceed your total Cost of Attendance.
 When estimating the total cost of attendance at GRS, you will need to consider BU medical insurance and living expenses such as housing, transportation, etc.

 The Satisfactory Academic Progress Policy for all GRS students eligible for financial aid is as follows:

 Satisfactory Academic Progress Policy

 - Our policy is that financial aid awarded by Boston University may be used only for courses required by the degree program.
-It may be used for courses taken as co-requisites or prerequisites by special permission from the Graduate School of Arts & Sciences.
+It may be used for courses taken as co-requisites or prerequisites by special permission from the Graduate School of Arts & Sciences (GRS).
 It may not be used for the Sports Pass, subway/bus passes, library fines or late fees.
 Graduate School of Arts & Sciences financial aid does not cover the cost of audited courses for Master’s students.
-Boston University employees are not eligible for GRS financial aid.

 - Boston University’s policy is to withhold all diplomas, degrees, official transcripts, and other official recognition of work done at the University from students with respect to whom there are any outstanding overdue debts to the University, including, but not limited to amounts owed in satisfaction of tuition, loan agreements, fees, and charges, as well as monies owed for occupancy in University-owned or -operated residences and for dining service.
 No student may withdraw from the University in good standing or graduate from the University unless all current obligations to the University are paid in full.

 - The Graduate School of Arts & Sciences follows a uniform refund policy for all institutional aid.
 A Master’s student who receives scholarship aid and withdraws or takes a leave of absence after the beginning of classes will have the institutional aid canceled.
 This includes but is not limited to Teaching Fellowships, Research Assistantships, and Graduate Scholarships.
 Federal financial aid is adjusted in accordance with federal regulations.